Byzantine economy

 One of the economic foundations of the empire was trade.
-The state strictly controlled both the internal and the international trade, and retained the monopoly of issuing coinage.
+The state strictly controlled both the internal and the international trade.
 Constantinople remained the single most important commercial centre of Europe for much of the Medieval era, which it held until the Republic of Venice slowly began to overtake Byzantine merchants in trade; first through tax exemption under the Komnenoi, then under the Latin Empire.